 introductioN

 The goal of this document is to define the requirements for providing and using secure identities by means of Maritime Identity Registry (MIR) of the Maritime Connectivity Platform (MCP).
 It is, thus, intended both for organisations that are planning to become MCP Identity Service Providers and organisations that intend to make and run applications and services that use MIR certificates to implement secure identities.
-The IALA recommendation for such secure identities is stated in IALA R1019 'provision of maritime services in the context of e-navigation in the domain of IALA'.
+The IALA recommendation for such secure identities is stated in IALA R1019 'Provision of maritime services in the context of e-Navigation in the domain of IALA'.

 1.1 Rationale